• LinkedIn

 If you are still a student, or recent graduate, you can access your university’s careers and employability service for additional help.

-HOW DO I WRITE A COVER LETTER FOR A JOB THAT'S NOT ADVERTISED?
+HOW DO I WRITE A COVERING LETTER FOR A JOB THAT'S NOT ADVERTISED?

 A speculative application can sometimes be an effective method of creating a career opening, especially in highly competitive industries.

-SHOULD I DISCLOSE MY DISABILITY IN THE COVER LETTER?
+SHOULD I DISCLOSE MY DISABILITY IN THE COVERING LETTER?

-You are not legally required to disclose a disability.
+You are not legally required to disclose a disability, so you shouldn’t feel pressured to do so.

-However, you should not lie and say you don’t have a disability if you do, as this could mean you lose any potential job offer.
-If you choose not to disclose a disability in your cover letter then you can do so at a later stage.
+However, you should not lie and say you don’t have a disability if you do, as this could mean you lose a potential job offer.
+If you choose not to disclose a disability in your covering letter then you can do so at a later stage.

 HOW DO I SELL MY MASTERS DEGREE TO EMPLOYERS?